Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 • Speeding Up Page Load Times: Recognize the importance of fast-loading pages for user satisfaction and search engine ranking.

-• Exploring Helpful Tools and Resources: Familiarize yourself with various tools and resources for content and headlines optimization, image optimization, internal linking, URL management, site analysis, performance, and mobile optimization.
+• Exploring Helpful Tools and Resources: Familiarize yourself with various tools and resources for optimizing content and headlines, image optimization, internal linking, URL management, site analysis, performance, and mobile optimization.

 • Learning the Basics of HTML: Understand the foundational role of HTML in web page structure and on-page SEO.